SERVICES

 Manuscript Evaluation

 Similar to developmental editing, manuscript evaluation looks at the big picture of your writing, but it also results in a report on your manuscript.
-In this report, I analyze the structure, narrative, mechanics, and, if fiction, characters, plot, and timeline of your work, outlining the strengths and weaknesses of your manuscript, with thoughtful suggestions for how to successfully move forward and revise your work.
+In this report, I analyze the structure, narrative, pacing, mechanics, and, if fiction, characters, plot, and timeline of your work, outlining the strengths and weaknesses of your manuscript, with thoughtful suggestions for how to successfully move forward and revise your work.

 Why Editing Matters